Nic Claxton

-Nicolas Devir Claxton (born April 17, 1999) is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+Nicolas Devir Claxton (born April 17, 1999) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
 He played college basketball for the Georgia Bulldogs.
-Claxton was selected by the Nets with the 31st overall pick in the 2019 NBA draft.
+Claxton was selected by the Brooklyn Nets with the 31st overall pick in the 2019 NBA draft.

 High school career

 Claxton attended Legacy Charter School in Greenville, South Carolina.
-In his senior season, he averaged 17.4 points,7.8 rebounds and 2.9 blocks per game and became the fourth player in school history to record 1,000 career points.
-Claxton was a three-star recruit and chose to play for Georgia over Baylor, Florida State, NC State, and South Carolina.
+In his senior season, he averaged 17.4 points, 7.8 rebounds and 2.9 blocks per game and became the fourth player in school history to record 1,000 career points.
+Claxton was a three-star recruit and chose to play for Georgia over Baylor, Florida State, NC State and South Carolina.